 Step 6: Harvest Your Plant

 Harvesting is done at the end of the growth cycle.
-The expert visual inspection might be needed to determine if buds are ready to be harvested.
+An expert visual inspection might be needed to determine if buds are ready to be harvested.
 As buds mature, the trichomes might turn milky white.
 In many variants, buds are harvested when most of the hairs are darkened and curled inwards, revealing the buds underneath.
 Depending on the part of the plant you are interested in, there are many ways to directly harvest your cannabis.

 There are many technicalities involved with properly growing your preferred cannabis variant at home.
 However, you can get the steps efficiently with the right information.
 All you need might be committed attention to detail.